PhuongNQK/vscode-fileinfo/README.md

-# kp-vscode-fileinfo README
+# vscode-fileinfo README

-This is the README for your extension "kp-vscode-fileinfo".
+This is the README for your extension "vscode-fileinfo".
 After writing up a brief description, we recommend including the following sections.

 ## Features